-Court: United States District Court for the Northern District of Ohio
+Court: United States Court of Appeals for the Sixth Circuit

 Wexler Wallace LLP, along with its co-counsel, Hansen Reynolds Dickinson Crueger, the Law Office of Greg Coleman, and Landskroner Grieco Merriman, is litigating a class action lawsuit filed in the United States District Court for the Northern District of Ohio on behalf of current and former insurance agents who were hired by American Family Insurance to sell the company’s insurance products but were denied benefits under the Employment Retirement Income Security Act (ERISA).